Isopropyl Alcohol as a Weed Residue Dissolver

 The Dissolving Process

-Follow these steps to effectively use isopropyl alcohol to dissolve weed residue:
+Follow these steps to effectively use isopropyl alcohol to dissolve herb residue:

 1. Disassemble and Pre-clean: If you are cleaning utensils, disassemble them into their individual parts.
 This will allow for better access to all surfaces.
 Pre-clean the items by removing any loose debris or visible residue.